Criminal Defence

 R v N-D

-Two defendants alleged to have tricked their way into flat of Knightsbridge-based sex workers, tied them up and robbed them at gunpoint.
-Defence case was that this was an agreed arrangement, a role-playing sexual encounter in which the defendants were to be tied up.
+Two defendants alleged to have tricked their way into the flat of Knightsbridge-based sex workers, tied them up and robbed them at gunpoint.
+The defence case was that this was an agreed arrangement, a role-playing sexual encounter in which the complainants were to be tied up.
 They changed their minds on finding out that one of the complainants was transgender but were refused their money back.
 Aggravated burglary.

 R v Ejiofor

-Allegation of conspiracy to transfer firearm in gang-linked case involving the transportation of a firearm across London.
+Allegation of conspiracy to transfer a firearm in a gang-linked case involving transportation across London.

 R v Mayers and others

-Second on indictment in conspiracy to rob and possess a firearm with intent to cause fear.
+Second on indictment in conspiracy to rob and possession of a firearm with intent to cause fear.
 The defendant was alleged to be one of a gang of 20 to 30 masked men with firearms, bats and iron bars that attacked a Kent caravan site.
-The resident families were said to have a background of involvement in firearms and class A drug supply.
+The resident families were said to have a background of involvement in firearms and Class A drug supply.

 R v Ullah and others

 Conspiracy to blackmail allegation.
 A bar/restaurant in North London was systematically smashed up by a large group of masked men with iron bars and bats.
-The owner and this family were then repeatedly threatened that if they didn't pay money they would face further consequences.
-This defendant was said to be the "inside man", using his friendship with the family to assist the conspiracy.
+The owner and his family were then repeatedly threatened with further consequences if they didn’t pay money.
+This defendant was said to be the “inside man”, using his friendship with the family to assist the conspiracy.

 R v Adeleye and another